 Growing Conditions and General Care

-Malabar Spinach can be grown from seed.
-To start from seed, plant the seeds indoors 6 to 8 weeks before the last frost.
-Seeds should germinate in 10 to 20 days.
-If you want to speed up your seedling's growth, you can either soak them in water overnight before planting or use a knife to open up the hard exterior seed coating.
+This plant can be grown from seed.
+Sow the seeds indoors 6 to 8 weeks before the last frost.
+They should germinate in 10 to 20 days.
+To speed up your seedling's growth, you can soak the seeds in water overnight before planting or use a knife to open up the hard exterior seed coating.

 - Back to genus Basella

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus